qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 **Output**

 The :guilabel:`Output` tab provides information about the output status of the module.
-When you click the :guilabel:`Run` button, the module switches to the
+When you click the **[Run]** button, the module switches to the
 :guilabel:`Output` tab and you see information about the analysis process.
 If all works well, you will finally see a ``Successfully finished`` message.

 **Manual**